U.S. officials seek business help to sell Pacific trade pact

 "Your input, your visitations with a variety of members of Congress on both sides of the aisle will be absolutely critical," he said.

-Still, executives at the meeting, including UPS (UPS.N) CEO David Abney, backed the deal and export council chair Ursula Burns, the CEO of Xerox Corp (XRX.N), said the business community was generally supportive.
+Still, executives at the meeting, including UPS CEO David Abney, backed the deal and export council chair Ursula Burns, the CEO of Xerox Corp, said the business community was generally supportive.

 "I think that you will find that members with more representation in the service economy, high-tech innovation economy, services and goods as well do support it," she told reporters later.